植物科学系

 电话:

-Taikui Zhang is a scientist specializing in evolutionary genomics.
+Prof. Taikui Zhang is a scientist specializing in evolutionary genomics.
 He received his PhD from Nanjing Forestry University under Profs.
 Zhaohe Yuan and Yanming Fang.
 His doctoral dissertation work sequenced the pomegranate genome and emphasized that pomegranate and other Myrtales shared a whole genome duplation event.
 After his PhD he joined the Prof. Ji Qi's lab at Fudan University as a postdoctoral fellow and collaborated with Prof. Hong Ma, constructing the phylogenomic landscape of whole genome duplations in Asterids, one of two major plant groups of eudicots.
 He later worked as a postdoctoral scientist at the Pennsylvania State University, in Prof. Hong Ma’s lab, where he focused on grass genomics and phylogenomics.
 Using bioinformatic approaches, he identified gene duplicates derived from whole genome duplations in grasses and investigated how genome evolution contributes to grass diversity.
 He also uncovered whole genome duplation patterns across angiosperms, particularly the progenitors involved in the polyploid formation of Malus.
 He has joined the faculty at Nanjing Forestry University as a Professor of Plant Biology.
 His current research focuses on the evolutionary genomics of grasses and other flowering plants.
+His lab also aims to develop bioinformatics tools for (pan-)genomics and phylogenomics, guided by evolutionary principles and informed by tree-of-life perspectives.

 He has published several influential papers in plant genomics and phylogenomics in leading journals, including Nature GeneticsNature CommunicationsMolecular Biology and EvolutionJournal of Integrative Plant BiologyPlant Biotechnology Journal, and others.
 His recent study on whole genome duplations in grasses, published in Nature Communications, has advanced our understanding of grass genome evolution and provided valuable insights into whole genome duplations across angiosperms, receiving over 22 citations within its first year.
 His earlier work on whole genome duplations in Asterids, published as the cover article in Molecular Biology and Evolution, receives 20~30+ citations annually and has become a key reference in Asteridae (and eudicots) phylogenomics.
 His research on the pomegranate genome, published as the cover paper in Plant Biotechnology Journal, was recognized as one of the top 10 most-cited PBJ papers of 2019.